YahooArchive/boomerang/README.md

 			parent.appendChild(script);
 		};

-		// For IE 6/7, we'll just load the script in the current frame, as those browsers don't support 'about:blank'
+		// For IE 6/7/8, we'll just load the script in the current frame:
+		// * IE 6/7 don't support 'about:blank' for an iframe src (it triggers warnings on secure sites)
+		// * IE 8 required a doc write call for it to work, which is bad practice
-		// for an iframe src (it triggers warnings on secure sites).
-This means loading on IE 6/7 may cause SPoF. if (!window.addEventListener && window.attachEvent && navigator.userAgent.match(/MSIE [67]\./)) {
+		// This means loading on IE 6/7/8 may cause SPoF. if (!window.addEventListener && window.attachEvent && navigator.userAgent.match(/MSIE [678]\./)) {
 			window.BOOMR.snippetMethod = "s";

 			bootstrap(parentNode, "boomr-async");
 			return;
 		}

-		// The rest of this function is IE8+ and other browsers that don't support Preload hints but will work with CSP & iframes iframe = document.createElement("IFRAME");
+		// The rest of this function is for browsers that don't support Preload hints but will work with CSP & iframes iframe = document.createElement("IFRAME");

 		// An empty frame